Skip to main content

 2. OS keychain (macOS Keychain, Windows Credential Manager, Linux Secret Service) -- where auth login and auth set-key store keys by default.

-3. ~/.config/hamtrax/config.json with mode 0600 -- fallback for systems without a Secret Service.
-The CLI prints a one-time stderr warning when it falls back.
+3. ~/.config/hamtrax/config.json with mode 0600 -- fallback for systems where keytar is unavailable.
+The CLI prints a warning when auth login or auth set-key stores a key there.

 4. Error -- exits with code 3 (auth) if none of the above resolved.